aurodev/GPlay3D/README.md

 # GPlay3D
 GPlay3D is C ++ cross-platform game engine for creating 2D / 3D games.
+GPlay3D is a fork of the [GamePlay engine](http://www.gameplay3d.io/) v3.0 and based on the [BGFX](https://github.com/bkaradzic/bgfx) graphics api.

-Based on a fork of GamePlay engine v3.0.0, goal is to continue the evolution of this version of the engine by replacing opengl with bgfx framework and integrating new features.
+Goal of this fork is to continue the evolution of this engine version by integrating new functionalities and modern rendering techniques.

 ## Status
 - Actually only Qt projects are up to date to build engine and samples, cmake will follow soon.